 At six years old, Zach was placed in foster care after he was found wandering alone in an alley.
-He spent the next five years moving back and forth between his biological family and different foster homes.
+He spent the next five years moving back and forth between his family of origin and different foster homes.

 “I felt alone in the world.
 I didn’t feel loved,” Zach shares.
 “I had no hope of being adopted, and every day felt like a lost cause.”